fabianjkrueger/RestAI/README.md

     <img src="images/logo.png" width="100%">
 </div>

-# 🌚 It's been a long day, traveller... you should take a Rest! 😴
+# 🌚 It's been a long day, traveller... you should take a Rest!

 Ever caught yourself doom-scrolling at 2 AM, knowing you'll regret it tomorrow?
 Yeah, me too.
 In our always-on world, sleep often takes a back seat to, well, everything else.
-Yet ironically, while we're all chasing productivity and self-improvement, we're missing out on sleep - the ultimate performance enhancer.
+Yet ironically, while we're all chasing productivity and self-improvement, we're missing out on sleep - the ultimate performance enhancer 🔥

 That's where RestAI comes in.
 It's a simple tool that predicts how well you might sleep based on your daily habits.
-Just plug in some basic info about your day - things like caffeine intake, screen time, and physical activity - and it'll give you a heads-up about your potential sleep quality.
+Just plug in some basic info about your day - things like caffeine intake, screen time, and physical activity - and it'll give you a heads-up about your potential sleep quality 😴

 No fancy sleep trackers or complicated apps.
 Just straightforward feedback to help you make better choices throughout your day.
 Because sometimes, knowing the impact of that late-night coffee or extra Netflix episode is all we need to make smarter decisions.
 Sweet dreams! 🌙